 Centre sharpness is excellent throughout the aperture range, though from f/2.8 to f/8 it's nothing short of phenomenal.
 Corner-frame sharpness isn't quite as high, but it's still very impressive.

 As we'd expect for a high-quality prime of this focal length, chromatic aberrations are minimal and you'll be very unlikely to spot any fringing in real world use.

 We wouldn't expect much distortion from an 85mm prime lens, and the Nikon Z 85mm f/1.8 delivers, producing a virtually distortion-free image.

 If you have a Nikon Z camera and you shoot portraits, weddings or events, you might want to put some serious consideration into buying this lens.
 The only criticisms we can think of are small quibbles that don’t really matter in the grand scheme of things.
 Yes, it would be nice if it was a little lighter.
 And yes, it would be wonderful if it had an f/1.4 maximum aperture.
 But to fixate on these ‘problems’ would be folly.
 This is a top-notch lens and any photographer would be lucky to have it in their kitbag.

 In our lab tests, centre sharpness proved to be nothing sort of impeccable, while the corner sharpness is very impressive in its own right as well.
 Virtually distortion-free, this piece of glass really is a fantastic portrait lens and we think it’ll prove to be a big hit among the growing number of Z-mount mirrorless Nikon users.

-Best portrait lenses for Nikon users in 2019: for DX and FX DSLRs and Nikon Z
+Best portrait lenses for Nikon users: for DX and FX DSLRs and Nikon Z